Ignacy Stepka

 Carnegie Mellon University

-I’m a first-year PhD student at Carnegie Mellon University, advised by Dr. Artur Dubrawski in the AutonLab.
-I recently received my B.Sc.Eng. degree from Poznan University of Technology (Poland), where I worked in the Machine Learning Laboratory with Prof. Jerzy Stefanowski and Dr. Mateusz Lango on developing robust counterfactual explanations for black-box model explainability.
+I got my B.Sc.Eng. degree from Poznan University of Technology (Poland), where I worked in the Machine Learning Laboratory with Prof. Jerzy Stefanowski and Dr. Mateusz Lango on counterfactual explanations, e.g., by developing robust counterfactual explanations with guarantees on their robustness to model change.
+For my Bachelor’s thesis, together with Łukasz Sztukiewicz and Michał Wiliński, we built an open-source debiasing software for computer vision models.

 In my free time, I enjoy brewing specialty coffee, playing guitar, and hiking.